Model Predictive Control with High-Probability Safety Guarantee for Nonlinear Stochastic Systems: Introduction

 Safety is a fundamental requirement in real-world systems.
-As many real-world systems are not naturally safe, an important task is to synthesize a controller so that the controlled dynamics satisfies the safety requirements \cite{lavaei2022automated}.
-For deterministic systems under bounded uncertainties, safe controller synthesis seeks to keep the closed-loop system invariant in the safe region under the worst-case scenarios \cite{kouvaritakis2015model}.
-This task has been addressed by a variety of methods, including control barrier functions (CBF, \cite{ames2019control}), reachability analysis \cite{bajcsy2019efficient}, and model predictive control (MPC).
+As many real-world systems are not naturally safe, an important task is to synthesize a controller so that the controlled dynamics satisfy the safety requirements \cite{lavaei2022automated}.
+For deterministic systems with bounded uncertainties, safe controller synthesis seeks to keep the closed-loop system invariant in the safe region in the worst-case scenarios \cite{kouvaritakis2015model}.
+This task has been addressed by a variety of methods, including control barrier functions (CBF) \cite{ames2019control}, reachability analysis \cite{bajcsy2019efficient}, and model predictive control (MPC).
 Among all these methods, MPC has been flourishing for decades due to its ability to effectively cope with complex system dynamics and constraints \cite{morari1999model}.
 For deterministic systems, MPC ensures safety by formulating the worst-case safety condition into robustness constraints, and has shown exceptional success in various applications like autonomy \cite{lew2024risk,knoedler2025safety}.

 However, many real-world systems are also prone to stochastic disturbances \cite{santoyo2021barrier}, which are usually unbounded (e.g., Gaussian noise) or rarely reach the worst case.
 Consequently, the objective of safe controller synthesis becomes to ensure the entire stochastic trajectory satisfies safety constraints \textit{with high probability}.
-Significant amounts of effort have been made to adapt the aforementioned deterministic methods to this problem, including stochastic CBF \cite{fushimi2025safety}, stochastic reachable tube \cite{APV-MKO:21}, and stochastic MPC.
+Existing efforts have been made to adapt the aforementioned deterministic methods to this problem, including stochastic CBF \cite{fushimi2025safety}, stochastic reachable tube \cite{APV-MKO:21}, and stochastic MPC.
 In this paper, we focus on stochastic MPC \cite{liniger2017racing,yin2025safe}.